isa3bel/Snarl-Game/README.md

 - When a level advances the process will continue and will show both users an updated view as well as prompt them for new moves

-- When the game ends the program will terminate and display an appropriate message for the users
+- When the game ends the program will terminate and display an appropriate message for the users.
+Note: levels start at index 0